A Deep Learning Algorithm for High-Dimensional Exploratory Item Factor Analysis: Introduction

-The proposed algorithm is based on the variational autoencoder (VAE; Kingma \& Welling, 2014; Rezende, Mohamed, \& Wierstra, 2014), an algorithm for AVI whose inference model is a deep artificial neural network (ANN).
-Our work extends that of Curi et al. (2019), who used a VAE to estimate item parameters in a confirmatory multidimensional two-parameter logistic (M2PL) model.
+The proposed algorithm is based on the importance-weighted autoencoder (IWAE; Burda et al., 2016), an algorithm for amortized IWVI whose inference model is a deep artificial neural network (ANN).
+The IWAE is in turn an extension of the variational autoencoder (VAE; Kingma \& Welling, 2014; Rezende et al., 2014), a foundational AVI algorithm that also employs an ANN inference model.
+Our work extends that of Curi et al. (2019), who used a VAE to estimate item parameters in a confirmatory M2PL model.
 Our work is also related to concurrent work by Wu et al. (2020), who applied a VAE for confirmatory M2PL item parameter estimation in the Bayesian setting.
-Our contributions are as follows: (1) We apply the VAE to polytomous item response data in the frequentist setting; (2) we analyze the suitability of the VAE for exploratory rather than confirmatory IFA; (3) we introduce IWVI to the IFA literature by approximating the marginal log-likelihood using an importance sampling technique; and (4) we conduct simulation studies to investigate the asymptotic properties of the VAE and to compare the VAE to MH-RM and CJMLE.
+Our major contributions are as follows: (1) We introduce the IWAE to the IFA literature and describe how it may be applied for exploratory analysis of polytomous item response data in the frequentist setting, and (2) we conduct simulation studies to investigate the finite sample behavior the IWAE and to compare the IWAE to MH-RM and CJMLE.

 Our paper is organized as follows.
 Section \ref{section:2} provides a brief overview of ANNs.
 Section \ref{section:3} introduces the problem of fitting IFA models with polytomous responses.
 Section \ref{section:4} describes AVI and IWVI for IFA.
 The full algorithm is proposed in Section \ref{section:5} and computational details are discussed.
 Section \ref{section:6} includes an empirical example and simulation studies.
 Extensions of the method are described in Section \ref{section:7} and discussions are given in Section \ref{section:8}.